Skip to content

 6. The auto-release workflow tags and publishes binaries on merge.

-pulp pr # primary ship path (delegates to shipyard pr)
+shipyard pr # primary ship path

-pulp pr --base develop/package-manager # ship to a develop branch
+shipyard pr --base develop/package-manager # ship to a develop branch

-pulp pr --title "..." # override PR title
+shipyard pr --title "..." # override PR title

-pulp pr --dry-run # print the plan without executing
+shipyard pr --dry-run # print the plan without executing

 Shipyard v0.3.0 workflow surface